-If you use your personal car for work related travel in Australia, you can claim deductions towards such travel.
+If you use your car for work-related travel in Australia, you can claim deductions for such travel.
 Claiming car expenses means that you lower your taxable income, allowing you to get a higher tax refund or decrease your income tax liability.
 However, this does not happen automatically.
 You will need to maintain written evidence as detailed below, and this must be provided at tax time.
 Continue reading to learn more

 The taxpayer must follow these three golden rules to claim tax deductions for any work-related expenses:

-An alternative to manual record-keeping and a manual logbook is using ATO’s myDeductions app.
+An alternative to manual record-keeping and a manual logbook is using ATO’s deductions app.
 You can download this free app from ATO in your app store or by following this link: ato.gov.au/mydeductions

 We are often asked by our clients as to which method will give them a better outcome.
 Well, it depends upon your circumstances as well as a variety of other factors.
-Under the cent per kilometre method, the maximum amount you can claim is $3,400 (5,000KM X 68 cents).
-Even if your business travel in a year is more than 5,000 kilometres, you cannot claim any usage in excess of 5,000 kilometres.
+Under the cent per kilometer method, the maximum amount you can claim is $3,400 (5,000KM X 68 cents).
+Even if your business travel in a year is more than 5,000 kilometers, you cannot claim any usage over 5,000 kilometers.
 Under such circumstances, you may be better off using the logbook method.

-Under the logbook method, two variables that determine your deductions are business usage % and actual cost of running your vehicle.
-If the operating cost of your vehicles including depreciation, interest on loan, insurance, registration fees, company car petrol expenses, car wash expenses, etc. is significantly higher and you have a higher business usage percentage, then you may get a much better outcome under this method compared to the cents per kilometre method.
-However, there are more record keeping requirements under this method.
+Under the logbook method, two variables that determine your deductions are business usage % and the actual cost of running your vehicle.
+If the operating cost of your vehicles including depreciation, interest on the loan, insurance, registration fees, company car petrol expenses, car wash expenses, etc. is significantly higher and you have a higher business usage percentage, then you may get a much better outcome under this method compared to the cents per kilometer method.
+However, there are more record-keeping requirements under this method.
 You should keep all receipts and invoices associated with the car throughout the year, and these will need to be kept for at least 5 years.
-The logbook can be maintained for the 12 weeks and can be used for another 5 years unless there is significant variation in the work-related travel.
+The logbook can be maintained for 12 weeks and can be used for another 5 years unless there is significant variation in work-related travel.

-There is a myth about the cents per kilometre method that there is no need to keep any record to claim up to 5,000 kilometers.
+There is a myth about the cents per kilometer method that there is no need to keep any record to claim up to 5,000 kilometers.
 However, there is no such thing as a standard or automatic deduction.
-Written evidence, such as diary record of the KM travelled throughout the year, must be kept if you are planning to use the cent per kilometre method to claim your tax car expenses.
+Written evidence, such as a diary record of the KM traveled throughout the year, must be kept if you are planning to use the cent per kilometer method to claim your tax car expenses.
 If your travel throughout the year is the same, diary evidence is still required to be maintained.

 Australian tax car expenses can be worked out by calculating all car expenses relating to work purposes.
-This can be done using either the cents per kilometre method or the logbook method.
+This can be done using either the cents per kilometer method or the logbook method.

-All information provided on this article is of a general nature only and is not personal financial or investment advice.
+All information provided in this article is general only and is not personal financial or investment advice.
 It does not take into account your particular objectives and circumstances.
 The information herein is based on the current tax laws.
-Tax law is subject to continual change, at times on a retroactive basis and may result in incremental taxes, interest or penalties.
+Tax law is subject to continual change, at times on a retroactive basis, and may result in incremental taxes, interest, or penalties.